CeciliaDinh/CeciliaDinh/README.md

 ---

-## 💡 What I’m Interested In
+## 💡 Interests

-- Recommendation systems & graph learning
+- Recommendation systems & personalization at scale
-- Customer behavior modeling at scale
+- Customer behavior modeling
-- Revenue optimization systems
+- Revenue optimization & pricing strategy
-- ML systems applied to real business constraints
+- Machine learning for business decision systems

 ---

 <p align="center">
-  <i>“I don’t just analyze data — I look for where the business is leaking value.”</i>
+  <i>“I use data to find where businesses lose value — and how to recover it.”</i>
 </p>